stubz151/analytics-accelerator-s3/README.md

 * Cleanup frequency can be set using the key `memory.cleanup.frequency` by default which is `5s`.
 To learn more about how to set the configurations, read our [configuration](doc/CONFIGURATION.md) documents.

+## User Agent
+We prepend user agent prefixes from both `USER_AGENT_PREFIX_KEY` set in `ObjectClientConfiguration` and `USER_AGENT_PREFIX` in s3AsyncClient configuration to `s3analyticsaccelerator` user agent.
+For CRT clients as of today there is no value set in `USER_AGENT_PREFIX`, so if you need to set the custom user agent pass it in the `ObjectClientConfiguration`.

 ## Benchmark Results

 ### Benchmarking Results -- November 25, 2024